DP-LDMs: Differentially Private Latent Diffusion Models: Background

 \section{Background}

-We first describe latent diffusion models (LDMs), then the definition of differential privacy (DP) and finally the DP-SGD algorithm, which we will use to train the LDM in our method.
+We first describe latent diffusion models (LDMs), then the definition of differential privacy (DP) and finally the DP-SGD algorithm, which we will use to train the LDMs in our method.